1Computer1/1computer1.github.io/_posts/2021-07-15-variance-and-subtyping.md

 For another example, perhaps your method takes a tuple `(Int, Int)` which must have `x^2 + y^2 = 1` (point on the circumference of the circle).
 A subclass can override that method and allow a weaker constraint if it wanted to, such as `x^2 + y^2 <= 1` (point on the surface of the circle).
 It cannot, however, allow a stronger constraint, because this would break the contravariance of method parameter types.

-Notice that preconditions are like inputs: contravariant.
+Notice that preconditions are analogous to the input of functions: contravariant.

 ### Postconditions